 \subsection{Key ML Concepts for Precision Psychiatry}

-Regardless of the ML paradigms in psychiatric applications, there are some common themes that distinguish between automated or human-in-the-loop machine intelligence and human intelligence.
-In a recently published white paper ``{\it Machine intelligence for healthcare}", four important features are emphasized for ML systems \cite{cutillo2020machine}.
-These concepts are equally applicable to precision psychiatry \cite{chandler2020using}.
+Regardless of the ML paradigms in psychiatric applications, there are some common themes that distinguish between human intelligence and automated or human-in-the-loop machine intelligence.
+In a recently published white paper ``{\it Machine intelligence for healthcare}", four important features are emphasized for ML systems \citep{cutillo2020machine}.
+These concepts are broadly applicable to precision psychiatry \citep{chandler2020using}.

-\begin{itemize} \item \textbf{Trustworthiness} – the ability to access the validity and reliability of an ML-derived output across varying inputs and environments.
-In other words, psychiatrists need to be able to evaluate the limitations of an ML system and confidently apply system-derived information for psychiatric evaluation. \item \textbf{Explainability} – the ability to understand and evaluate the internal mechanism of a machine.
-The development of ML systems will need to account for data quality, quality metrics for the system’s functioning and impact, standards for applications in the environment, and future updates to the system. \item \textbf{Usability} – the extent to which an ML system can be used to achieve specified goals with effectiveness, efficiency, and patient satisfaction in multiple environments.
-These applications need to be scalable across multiple settings while preventing additional burdens on providers and patients. \item \textbf{Transparency and Fairness} – the right to know and understand the aspects of an input that could influence outputs (clinical decision support) from the system.
-Such factors should be available to the people who use, regulate, and are affected by any type of care decision that employs the ML algorithms.
+\begin{itemize} \item \textbf{Trustworthiness}: the ability to access the validity and reliability of an ML-derived output across varying inputs and environments.
+In other words, psychiatrists need to be able to evaluate the limitations of an ML system and confidently apply system-derived information for psychiatric evaluation. \item \textbf{Explainability}: the ability to understand and evaluate the internal mechanism of a machine.
+The development of ML systems will need to account for data quality, quality metrics for the system’s functioning and impact, standards for applications in the environment, and future updates to the system. \item \textbf{Usability}: the extent to which an ML system can be used to achieve specified goals with effectiveness, efficiency, and patient satisfaction in multiple environments.
+These applications need to be scalable across multiple settings while preventing additional burdens on providers and patients. \item \textbf{Transparency and Fairness}: the right to know and understand the aspects of an input that could influence outputs (clinical decision support) from the system.
+Such factors should be available to the people who use, regulate, and are affected by any type of care decision that employs the ML system.
 The potential bias in the data needs to be identified and informed prior to decision making. \end{itemize}

-The first two features are related to interpretability, which we will discuss in more detail in Section 7.
-The other two features will be discussed in Section 8.
+The first two features are related to interpretability, which we will discuss in more detail in Section \ref{section-XAI}.
+The other two features will be discussed in Section \ref{section-Discussion-Conclusion}.